-- Based on current scientific knowledge, may need to be modified - Type of mining system not certain, assumptions made - Provided recommendations for procedures/practices - · Baseline data: geochemical, biological and physical required - Test mining impacts - Cooperative research - Recommendations to close gaps in knowledge
+- Based on current scientific knowledge, may need to be - Type of mining system not certain, assumptions made - Provided recommendations for procedures/practices - Baseline data: geochemical, biological and physical required - Test mining impacts Cooperative research - Recommendations to close gaps in knowledge

-Draft regulations on Co-rich crusts and PMS
+Draft regulations on Co-rich crusts and

 - Redrafting of ISBA/6/A/18

 - Regulation 5

-- Regulation 7
+- · Regulation 7

-Regulations 33 38
+- Regulations 33 38

-Regulation 5 Protection and preservation of the marine environment during prospecting Each prospector shall take necessary measures to prevent, reduce and control pollution and other hazards to the marine environment arising from prospecting as far as reasonably possible using for this purpose the best practicable means at its disposal.
-In particular, each prospector shall minimize or eliminate:

-(a) adverse environmental impacts from prospecting; and

-(b) actual or potential conflicts or interference with existing or planned marine scientific research activities, in accordance with the relevant future guidelines in this regard.

-2. Prospectors shall cooperate with the Authority in the establishment and implementation of programmes for monitoring and evaluating the potential impacts of the exploration and exploitation of polymetallic sulphides and cobalt crusis on the marine environment.
+- Each prospector shall take necessary measures to prevent, reduce and control pollution and other hazards to the marine environment arising from prospecting as far as reasonably possible using for this purpose the best practicable means at its disposal.
+In particular, each prospector shall minimize or eliminate: - (a) adverse environmental impacts from prospecting; and - (b) actual or potential conflicts or interference with existing or planned marine scientific research activities, in accordance with the relevant future guidelines in this regard. - Prospectors shall cooperate with the Authority in the establishment and implementation of programmes for monitoring and evaluating the potential impacts of the exploration and exploitation of polymetallic sulphides and cobalt crusts on the marine environment. - crusts on the marine environment.